chrismeyersfsu/provision_docker/README.md

 # provision_docker
 An Ansible role used to create and start docker containers for each inventory host used in a play.
 Useful for testing.

+[Blog post](https://www.ansible.com/blog/testing-ansible-roles-with-docker) on how to use `provision_docker` to test roles.

 Recomended docker images.
 ```
 chrismeyers/centos6